phax/as2-peppol/README.md

     * Updated to as2-lib 4.4.4
 * v3.0.8 - 2019-09-11
     * Updated to as2-lib 4.4.2
-    * Updated to ph-bdve 5.1.12 with PEPPOL validation 3.8.1
+    * Updated to ph-bdve 5.1.12 with Peppol validation 3.8.1
 * v3.0.7 - 2019-06-17
     * Updated to as2-lib 4.4.0
     * Updated to peppol-commons 7.0.0